Uncertainty Prediction for Deep Sequential Regression Using Meta Models: Method

-\cite{Lakshminarayanan2017, Kendall2017_whatuncertainty, Oh2020_crowdcounting} applied a Gaussian model $\mathcal{N}(\mu, \sigma^2)$ to the output of a neural network predictor, where $\mu$ represents the prediction and $\sigma^2$ its uncertainty due to observational (aleatoric) noise.
+\paragraph{Implicit Heteroskedastic Variance} \cite{Lakshminarayanan2017, Kendall2017_whatuncertainty, Oh2020_crowdcounting} applied a Gaussian model $\mathcal{N}(\mu, \sigma^2)$ to the output of a neural network predictor, where $\mu$ represents the prediction and $\sigma^2$ its uncertainty due to observational (aleatoric) noise.
 The model is trained to minimize the negative log-likelihood (NLL), with the variance being an implicit uncertainty parameter (in that it is trained indirectly) which is allowed to vary across the feature space (heteroskedasticity).
-We apply the Gaussian in the sequential setting by planting it onto the base decoder's output (replacing the meta decoder) and train the network using the NLL objective:

-with $D$ output nodes modeling the regression variable, $\hat{y}_t$, and separate D output nodes modeling the $\log \sigma_t^2$, at time $t$.
+We apply the Gaussian in the sequential setting by planting it onto the base decoder's output (replacing the meta decoder) and train the network using the NLL objective: $\phi^* = \argmin_\phi \E\left[\sum_{t=1}^{M}\sum_{d=1}^D \frac{(\hat{y}_{t,d}-y_{t,d})^2}{\sigma_{t,d}^2} + \log \sigma_{t,d}^2\right]$ with $D$ output nodes modeling the regression variable, $\hat{y}_t$, and separate D output nodes modeling the $\log \sigma_t^2$, at time $t$.

 This approach resembles the meta-modeling concept somewhat but deviates in that the variance parameter is not supervised using the residual target but emerges as a by-product of the Gaussian model.